Scrapbook of feature changes and additions

-- Description: You can switch on and off a metronome during playback and the cursor now move beat by beat.
+- Description: You can switch a metronome on and off during playback and the cursor now moves beat by beat.
 It's a new button in the toolbar.

 - Usage: If you use MuseScore as a repeater, you now have a metronome